pmarathe25/Project-Vyasa/README.md

 ### Parts Of Speech

-Parts of speech are order invariant and are provided in abbreviated form.
+The `"parts of speech"` field is order invariant and should be provided in abbreviated form.
 The abbreviations are as follows:

 - `indc`: Indeclinable